 A nurse will call you the business day before your child’s surgery, and you will be given an approximate procedure time.
-The time your child needs to start fasting will depend on this procedure time.
+The time your child needs to start fasting will depend on this time.

 Why does my child have to stop eating and drinking before surgery?